ryanmaguire/libtmpl/README.md

 ```
 make inplace
 ```
-And for inplace with omp support
+And for inplace with OpenMP support
 ```
 make omp_inplace
 ```